razorpay/razorpay-opencart/README.md

 ### Installation

-Copy all files/folders recursively to opencart installation directory..
+Copy all files/folders recursively to opencart installation directory.

 Go to Admin Panel, Extensions->Payments and install the Razorpay gateway extension.